-Growing up, my father was a big believer in both having a healthy diet and also with adding supplements to enhance health and well being.
-He taught me that they were never meant or able to replace eating healthy foods, but that they did add value to a healthy diet.
-I have studied and continue to study supplements, and have learned so much about the value they provide for health, wellness and longevity.
-I’m happy to explain why and add in what I now take.
+Growing up, my father was a big believer in having a healthy diet and also in adding supplements to enhance one’s health and well being.
+He taught me that supplements should not be used to replace a healthy diet, but to add value to it.
+I have learned so much regarding which supplements are especially helpful for skin and hair, and it turns out those same elements are great for the brain, bones and heart as well.
+I am happy to share what I’ve learned and what I now take.
 It’s never meant to be a prescriptive for you, but meant to help inform you so you can decide, along with your doctor, what is best for you.

 Key vitamins and their benefits: